FOREIGN CURRENCY EXCHANGE LIMITED TRADING AS “FC EXCHANGE” TERMS AND CONDITIONS OF BUSINESS

 34.2 A final response to your complaint, or a letter explaining why the final response has not been completed, will be sent to you within 8 weeks of your complaint having being made.
 Should this not be possible due to unforeseen circumstances or lack of information, we will contact you.

 34.3 If after having received our final response you are still unhappy or not satisfied, and you are (a) a consumer; (b) a microenterprise; (c) a small charity or (d) a small trust, then you may be able to take your complaint to the Financial Ombudsman Service (FOS) details of which are available on their website.
-You can also call the FOS on 0300 123 9123 or write to: Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London, E14 9SR.
+You can also call the FOS on 0300 123 9123 or write to: The Financial Ombudsman Service, Exchange Tower, London, E14 9SR.

 35 MORE THAN ONE LEGAL PERSON